-Element Management Plan General • It is recommended that construction activities should make use Recommendations of a "seasonal construction window" (March to September) wherever possible. • Minimize both the area that will be exposed and the exposure time during construction (LRRB, Mn/DOT and FHWA, 2003). • Pollution prevention, minimisation of impacts, water reuse and reclamation, water treatment and discharge activities should be according to the DWAF Best Practise Guidelines (DWAF- H series, 2007).
-Storm water management, water and salt balancing, water monitoring and water treatment plans should, be consistent with DWAF best practise guidelines (DWAF- G- series, 2006).
-Pollution control dams, water management for residue deposits and water management for surface activities should be in line with DWAF Best Practise Guidelines (DWAF- A series, 2007). • Discharge into surface water systems, for whatever reason and withstanding water quality restraints, should consider the hydrological capacity and seasonality of associated watercourses.
+Element Management Plan General It is recommended that construction activities should make use of Recommendations "seasonal construction window" (March to September).
+Minimize both the area that will be exposed and the exposure time during construction (LRRB, Mn/DOT and FHWA, 2003).
+Pollution prevention, minimisation of impacts, water reuse and

+- reclamation, water treatment and discharge activities should be according to the DWA Best Practice Guidelines (DWAF- H series, 2007). - Storm water management, water and salt balancing, water monitoring and water treatment plans should, be consistent with DWA best practice guidelines (DWA- G-series, 2006) - Pollution control dams should be in line with DWA Best Practice Guidelines (DWA- A series, 2007). - Discharge into surface water systems, for whatever reason and withstanding water quality restraints, should consider the hydrological capacity and seasonality of associated watercourses.
 Maximum hydrological capacity of systems should not be exceeded.
-It is also pertinent that base flows should not be altered by discharge activity.
-This will result in a change in bed load capacity of the system and will ultimately result in system instability. • Erosion control measures should be implemented as the primary means of sediment control throughout the construction and operational phase.
-Increased turbidity and sedimentation resulting from erosion have several adverse effects on the aquatic environment. • Surface water systems should be protected from contamination with volatile hydrocarbons and lubricants at all times. • Contingency plans need to be established in case of fuel or hazardous waste spills, storm water run-off and flood events. • No dumping of any building rubble, soil, litter, organic matter or chemical substances may occur within the associated wetlands.
-Dumping and temporary storage of the above should only occur at predetermined ECO approved locations. • All excavated material should be deposited and stabilised in an approved area.
-Hydrology • The lateral extent of wetlands should be delineated prior to construction and the temporary access roads to cross points should be designed to minimise soil compaction, thus not impeding the horizontal movement of water through the soil;Reinstate hydrological functionality of affected systems after construction activity, as far as possible.
-This will require rehabilitation of disturbed downslope areas where attention is paid to increase surface roughness and energy dissipation Water Quality No dumping of any building rubble, soil, litter, organic matter , or chemical substances should occur within watercourses.
-Dumping and temporary storage of the above should only occur at predetermined ECO approved locations; • Construction workers should not use watercourses for sanitation purposes; • In the case of dewatering of a construction site, water should be treated and all suspended particles should be removed.
-Water removed from a construction site should not be released directly into a watercourse.
-The discharge should occur onto a well vegetated area, which will help trap sediment and residual contaminants; and • Construction equipment should not be serviced or refuelled near watercourses
+It is also pertinent that base flows (both high and low) should not be altered by discharge activity.
+This will result in a change in bed load capacity of the system and will ultimately result in system instability. - Erosion control measures should be implemented as the primary means of sediment control throughout the construction and operational phase.
+Increased turbidity and sedimentation resulting from erosion have several adverse effects on the aquatic environment.
+According to DWAF (2008) an increase in sediment input into the system due to erosion is a serious issue. - Surface water systems should be protected from contamination with volatile hydrocarbons and lubricants at all times. - Contingency plans need to be established in case of fuel or hazardous waste spills, storm water run-off and flood events. - No dumping of any building rubble, soil, litter, organic matter or chemical substances may occur within the associated wetland.
+Dumping and temporary storage of the above should only occur at predetermined locations. - All excavated material should be deposited and stabilised in an approved area